 - Chop your onions next to a lighted candle.
 The fire will burn away many of the offending gases that cause tears.

 10 of 10

 Use Care When Working With Chiles

-Chile peppers are not hot only the tongue, but also on the skin and mucus membranes.
-Though pepper piquancy can vary widely depending on type of chile and growing conditions, it´s always best to err on the side of caution.
+Chile peppers are not hot only the tongue, but also on the skin and mucous membranes.
+Though pepper piquancy can vary widely depending on the type of chile and growing conditions, it´s always best to err on the side of caution.